AlphMC/.github/profile/README.md

-Alph makes small mods for use in Technical Minecraft, Rarely making any content mods.
+We make small mods for use in Technical Minecraft, Rarely making any content mods.

-Alph's Main focus is the Technical Minecraft Community.
+Our main focus is the Technical Minecraft Community, but we do have mods aimed at general content addition.